 Description of common offers on overlapping sections is to be displayed on a map in Annex 4C to the CID of each Corridor.
+For the responsible C-OSS refer to the CIDs of individual Corridors.

 3.4.6 Feeder, outflow and tailor-made paths